Harmonic flow of geometric structures: Introduction

 In addition, Theorems \ref{thm: uniqueness and s-t existence}-\ref{thm: HSF under bounded torsion} generalise some results from a similar recent study by \cites{He2019,He2019a} in the context of harmonic almost complex structures, i.e. sections $\xi=J$ of the subbundle $\cF\subset \End(TM)$ squaring to minus the identity.
 Then harmonicity is equivalent to the commutation $[\nabla^ *\nabla J,J]=0$, and the corresponding geometric flow is shown to always exist at short-time, then to blow-up at controlled rates exactly as prescribed by our Theorems, cf. Corollary \ref{cor: bounded T => T-> infty ACS}.
 It should be noted that, just like in the $\rG_2$ case, the authors are able to achieve analytically much more than our general theory, by mobilising algebraic and differential properties which are contingent to each particular context.

-Finally, our results seem to be hitherto unknown in the cases of parallelisms, when $H=\{e\}\subset\SO(n)$ (Corollary \ref{cor: bounded T => T-> infty S^ 3}), and of almost contact structures, when $H=\U(n)\subset\SO(2n+1)$ (Corollary \ref{cor: bounded T => T-> infty ACTCS}).
-Therefore in those contexts our conclusions are original.
-It is also reasonable to expect conclusions very similar to those of Corollary \ref{cor: bounded T => T-> infty G2} in the case $\rG_2\subset\SO(7)$ to hold for $\Spin(7)\subset\SO(8)$.
+Our results seem to be hitherto unknown in the cases of parallelisms, when $H=\{e\}\subset\SO(n)$ (Corollary \ref{cor: bounded T => T-> infty S^ 3}), and of almost contact structures, when $H=\U(n)\subset\SO(2n+1)$ (Corollary \ref{cor: bounded T => T-> infty ACTCS}).
+Therefore in those contexts our conclusions are completely original.
+Finally, since this text first appeared as a preprint, further studies of harmonicity appeared in the cases of $\Spin(7)\subset\SO(8)$ \cite{Dwivedi2021} and of homogeneous $\rG_2$-structures on the sphere $S^7=\Sp(2)/\Sp(1)$ \cite{Loubeau2022}.

 \textbf{Acknowledgements:} This project started during a visiting chair by EL, sponsored by Unicamp and Institut Français du Brésil, in 2017.
 The present article stems from an ongoing CAPES-COFECUB bilateral collaboration (2018-2021), granted by Brazilian Coordination for the Improvement of Higher Education Personnel (CAPES) – Finance Code 001 [88881.143017/2017-01], and Campus France [MA 898/18].
 HSE has been funded by São Paulo Research Foundation (Fapesp) \mbox{[2017/20007-0]} \& \mbox{[2018/21391-1]} and the National Council for Scientific and Technological Development (CNPq) \mbox{[307217/2017-5]}.